Intel Math Kernel Library

 Set-up

-To load the default MKL, run the following command: module load mkl
+To load the default MKL, run the following command: module load mkl or module load intel-oneapi-mkl

 This step is required for both building and running MKL applications.
-Note that loading an mkl module defines several environment variables that can be useful for compiling and linking to MKL, e.g., MKL_CFLAGS and MKL_LIBS.
+Note that loading an MKL module defines several environment variables that can be useful for compiling and linking to MKL, e.g., MKL_CFLAGS and MKL_LIBS

 Exception: The "mkl" module is usually not needed when using the Intel compilers; just use the "-mkl" flag on the compile and link steps.